ppbrown/fluxcd-public-demo/MULTI-ENVIRONMENT.md

 # Multi-environment use

 For people who are very new to Flux or Gitops, you might say to yourself, "Okay, the one-shot demo is cool and all, but how do I use flux in multiple environments (dev/qa/prod) ?"

 I have a demo for that too!
 But I figured the main README was too long, so I split it out to here.

-Take a look at [clusters/ppbrown-qa](clusters/ppbrown-qa) to see how you can make a QA or other alternative environment that is primarily based on a main one, overriding just what you need.
+Take a look at [kustomize/env/dev](kustomize/env/dev) to see how you can make a DEV or other alternative environment that is primarily based on a main one, overriding just what you need.